 Update Your CRM with Intelligent Automation

-Krista is a Conversational Robotic Process Automation platform that updates and finds data in your CRM or any of your enterprise systems.
+Krista is an Intelligent Automation platform that updates and finds data in your CRM or any of your enterprise systems.
 It enables management, sales, and support teams to find and update information by mimicking how we already communicate in conversations.
 Commands are precisely how you already seek information by conversing with colleagues and customers:

 - Did the Acme deal move to the next stage?